Dođi: Music video

 The music video was released during last hours of 2020.
 It was uploaded to Dervišhalidović's YouTube channel during his virtual concert.
-It was directed by Slovenian artist Kukla and filmed in Sarajevo and Lukomir.
+It was directed by Slovenian visual artist and musician Kukla and filmed in Sarajevo and Lukomir.

 When asked about the filming, Senidah stated:

 This year was definitely different for all of us, time passed strangely and strange things occurred.
 We split the filming in several stages, and our energy would spread and strengthen every time.
 I also discovered gorgeous landscapes in Bosnia, met lovely people, and Dino kept me safe and made sure I didn't miss anything.

 Within less than two hours, the music video accumulated more than 200,000 views.